sumitrj/Workshops/IoT-Firebase/README.md

     db.child("agents").child("Lana").remove(user['idToken'])

 ### That's it!
-Congratulations, I hope you got it done, If not, you know [where](https://medium.com/@scosta/why-firebase-sucks-ce5d2302eb20) to go
+Congratulations, I hope you got it done.
+If not, you know [where](https://medium.com/@scosta/why-firebase-sucks-ce5d2302eb20) to go
 ### Happy Hacking!